rust-unofficial/patterns/idioms/coercion-arguments.md

-# Using coercion for arguments
+# Use coercion for arguments

 ## Description